Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter4.md

 While I'm not an expert in the field, I feel like this freak is even wrong as a yuri.

-Finally, handing over Ayame to this person is something I will not agree too even if heaven and hell are swapped.
+Finally, handing over Ayame to this person is something I will not agree to even if heaven and hell flip around.

 "Well, even if you do end up persuading Ayame, I'll obstruct it to the bitter end."